erectbranch/mcu-imagenet-tutorial/README.md

 ## 4. Contributing

 We welcome any contributions to our project!
-Please summit a pull request or open an issue.
+Please submit a pull request or open an issue.

 ---